kostas-s/members-thoughts/README.md

 # Members Thoughts app
-A web application for posting/reading other people's thoughts.
+A web application for posting/reading other people's posted thoughts.

 ## Requirements:
 * After cloning repo, make sure to get all dependencies by running: